Skip to content

 system_update__security_on_calendar

 • When the security lane checks for and installs security hot-fixes.
+Defaults to the reboot window (schedule_reboot__reboot_time__*) so the reboot follows right after.
 Have a look at systemd.time(7) for the format.

 • Type: String.